INTO-CPS-Association/DTaaS/docs/user/website/index.md

 ![Workbench Tools](workbench_tools.png)

+!!!
+Bug

-:fontawesome-solid-bug: The Terminal hyperlink does not always work reliably.
+    The Terminal hyperlink does not always work reliably.
 If you want terminal.
 Please use the tools dropdown in the Jupyter Notebook.

 ### Finally logout